Why Become a Douglas Honors College Student?

 Satisfies Gen Ed Requirements

-Our core curriculum of 50 credits satisfies the universities general education reqiurements and does so in fewer credits!
-By taking only two courses more, student can complete the Interdisceplenary Honors Minor.
+For students without an AA, our core curriculum satisfies the university's general education requirements and does so in fewer credits!
+By taking only two courses more, students can complete the Interdisciplinary Honors Minor.

 All CWU students are eligible for Upper-Division Honors.
 Through this tier, students will complete a capstone research project or creative project under the mentorship of a seasoned faculty member.